Biden admin reveals 60 finalists for $1B in economic grants

 Associated Press

-Commerce Secretary Gina Raimondo on Monday is announcing 60 finalists for $1 billion in economic development grants tied to the Biden administration’s coronavirus relief package and aimed at improving job training and regional industry partnerships.
+WASHINGTON (AP) — Commerce Secretary Gina Raimondo on Monday announced 60 finalists for $1 billion in economic development grants tied to the Biden administration’s coronavirus relief package and aimed at improving job training and regional industry partnerships.

 There were 529 applicants for the grants.
 That means roughly 11% of submissions made it to the next round, which will ultimately choose 20 to 30 regional coalitions for up to $100 million in grants that could shape manufacturing, clean energy and life sciences hubs around the country.
 Twelve of the finalists were from places tied to the coal industry.

-The finalists — often coalitions made up of government, academic and economic partnerships — received $500,000 each to help plan for the next round, with applications due in March.
+The finalists were predominantly coalitions made up of government, academic and economic partnerships.
+They will receive $500,000 each to help plan for the next round, with applications due in March.
 The deadline for choosing the winners is September.

 “This program will bring communities back in regions across America,” Alejandra Castillo, assistant commerce secretary for economic development, said in an interview.
 She said the program was designed to bring different local partners together “to leverage their assets.”